Submission Guidelines for The MOPS Blog and additional MOPS Social Media Platforms

 Your submission indicates that you are giving us permission to post your content on our blog and/or our other social media platforms without compensation.
 (Don’t get scared!
 Please keep reading.)
 We’re a little nonprofit, so we’re not spilling over with money.
 (If we were, we’d send it to you by the bucket full.)
 But we have a decent audience (almost 165,000!) and we’re willing to share.
 We’ll include a byline with up to 3 hyperlinks.

 We are not requiring exclusivity.
 We just ask that if you do post your submitted content that you wait until the day we post and include the following copy: “Originally posted on The MOPS Blog” and include the permalink.

 If you don’t agree to any of these stipulations, we totally understand.
 This is your work, and we would never want you to feel like we violated your rights.

 Most importantly, we want you to know we value you, your story, your voice.
 It’s an honor for us to be able to be a collection of inspiring mamas, and we’re truly beside ourselves that you decided to add your voice!

 Who are we?

-The MOPS Magazine and The MOPS Blog embody a movement of women raising the world together.
+The MOPS Blog and our social media platforms embodies a movement of women raising the world together.
 We celebrate the uniqueness of every woman’s journey.

-In every way we connect our community – through our quarterly print magazine, blog and social media outlets – we seek to inspire each mom as a whole woman knowing she is a past, present and future, a set of hopes and fears uniquely hers, a wife and sister, daughter and friend, as well as a nurturer of little people.
+In every way we connect our community – through our quarterly digital or print offerings, blog and social media outlets – we seek to inspire each mom as a whole woman knowing she is a past, present and future, a set of hopes and fears uniquely hers, a wife and sister, daughter and friend, as well as a nurturer of little people.